 There's a moment in every job interview when the tables turn.
 A moment, usually toward the end, when all of a sudden the interviewer becomes the interviewee.

-The right questions cannot only make you more appealing to your potential new employer, but they're also a chance for you to check that you really want the job on offer.
+The right questions not only make you more appealing to your potential new employer, but they're also a chance for you to check that you really want the job on offer.